DiasBVAP/Franky-DiscordBot/README.md

 4. In **.env**:
    1. On the first line, write your **secondary account's** [Discord user token](https://github.com/Tyrrrz/DiscordChatExporter/wiki/Obtaining-Token-and-Channel-IDs#how-to-get-a-user-token) between the quotation marks.
    2. On the second line, write the [channel ID](https://github.com/Tyrrrz/DiscordChatExporter/wiki/Obtaining-Token-and-Channel-IDs#how-to-get-a-server-id-or-a-server-channel-id) of the channel you want the bot to send confirmation messages on.
    3. On the third line, write the maximum size (MB) you want the cache to be (Franky will delete the oldest song when the cache folder reaches the limit).
+   4. On the last line, write your secondary account's username.

 ### Deploying the Bot

-1. With the browser of your choice, open discord and login with your secondary account.
+1. On your browser, open discord and login with your secondary account.
 2. Mute your output audio (:headphones:).
 3. Go to **User Settings > Voice and Video**.
 4. Change *Input Device* to *CABLE Input (VB-Audio Virtual Cable)*.